AugurProject/augur-walkthrough/charts.md

 - [ ] - is limited to min 0 digits
 - [ ] Verify precision change affects all numbers visible (Including values shown on hover)
 - [ ] Hovering over the midline displays the same value in all three charts
-- [ ] Check PropType errors in console
+- [ ] There should be no PropType errors in console

 ### Depth Chart
 #### Setup